JadePulong/resume-website-itelect/README.md

-THis is my first activity for the college course IT electives 1
+This is my first activity for the college course IT electives 1